Punctuation for Class 6

 1. Full Stop or Period

 The period is a punctuation mark, represented as (.).
 It is used at the end of a sentence and is also called a full stop.
-It indicates to us that a sentence has come to an end.
+It indicates that a sentence has come to an end.
 It finally shows that the thought or idea in the sentence is complete.

 Punctuation Class 6 - Use of Full Stop or Period